umbraco/UmbracoDocs/Reference/Searching/Examine/overview-explanation.md

 	var searchCriteria = Searcher.CreateSearchCriteria(BooleanOperation.Or);

-Now when Examine passes the query to Lucene it will pass as this:
+Now when Examine passes the query to Lucene it will pass it as this:

 	nodeName:hello metaTitle:hello

 Which in simple terms means give me anything where nodeName or metaTitle contain hello.
 Much better.

-So with this knowledge let's look at another example using the And() operator.
+So with this knowledge let's look at another example using the `And()` operator.

 	var query = searchCriteria.Fields("nodeName","hello").And().Field("metaTitle",hello").Compile();